Tasmanian State Coastal Policy

 Submission to the Validation (State Coastal Policy) Bill 2024 by Ms Anja Hilkemeijer, Professor Jan McDonald, Dr Emille Boulot and Ms Cleo Hansen-Lohrey.

-7. PMAT's Submission on Coastal Policy Paper
+7. PMAT's Submission + Guide on Coastal Policy Paper

 The Tasmanian Government released a State Coastal Policy Position Paper for public comment to fast-track changes to Tasmania’s State Coastal Policy that closed Monday 21 October 2024.
 Note this was a separate process to the Validation (State Coastal Policy) Bill 2024.